Privacy & Confidentiality Policy

-You should however be aware that there are risks involved in transmitting personal information over the internet or by email.
-If you are concerned about this you may prefer to contact us on 1800 007 007 (National Debt Helpline) or 1300 663 464 (Insurance Law Service).
+You should however be aware that there are risks involved in transmitting personal information over the internet or by email or chat.
+If you are concerned about this you may prefer to contact us on one of our advice lines such as

 The Centre will close a client’s file once the matter is completed and archive all closed files for specific periods of time as required by law.

 Access and Correction

-You have the right under privacy law to see any personal Information that Financial Rights holds about you, and to seek correction if you believe it is wrong.
+You have the right under privacy law to see any personal information that Financial Rights holds about you, and to seek correction if you believe it is wrong.